Dee66/global-events/README.md

 Shared DTOs and interfaces are copied or referenced as needed for clarity and separation.

 See each folder's README for more details on its responsibilities and how to run it.

 ---

-## Contributing

-1. Fork the repo and create a feature branch.
-2. Implement your feature/module following the interface contracts.
-3. Write tests for your code.
-4. Submit a pull request with a clear description.

-See [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

----